ybjeon01/my-web-programming-skills/features/cryptograph/README.md

     * encrypt plain text and decrypt code by using asymmetric encryption
     * people who has private key can only see the plain text

+* digital_signature/nodejs

+    * read asynmmetic_encryption first before you read this code
+    * use hash function and asymmetic_encryption to identify that data is not modified by someone else who can monitor network
+    * Unlike usual data encryption, anyone who has public key can see plain data.
+Digital Signature is just for identification